Wellbeing Assessment Thumbnail

 Strategy

-The process of designing a form can be messy, so I proposed we follow a strategy based on four key pillars
+Early in the process, I noticed that designing a form could be messy, so I proposed a time-saving strategy based on four key pillars

-The plan was to integrate each section sequentially into a draft.
-However, early on, I noticed issues with some questions and the structure.
+Since the assessment content was already defined by the business, the plan was to integrate each section sequentially into a draft.
+However, early on, I identified issues with some questions and the overall structure.
 If we continued with the original plan, similar problems would likely arise as we progressed, leading to repeated discussions with stakeholders and revisiting approved mockups, ultimately wasting time.

 Building on Forms that Work by C. Jarrett and G. Gaffney, I proposed a new approach to the team, outlining a plan based on four key pillars and clearly explaining the goals and tasks for each stage.